John N. Frank is former managing editor for REALTOR® Magazine.

 Know Your Transaction Forms

 You should read and understand every word in the forms you, your clients, and the counterparties in a transaction are signing.
 Pay attention to the fine print; you need to know exactly what it says in case your clients skim over it and miss important information.
 “The more knowledgeable you can become with a contract in all of its forms, the better off you’ll be,” Watkins says.

 It’s also wise to keep records of signed documents for every deal.
-“You never know what may come back to bite you,” says Linda Darer, a sales associate with Julie B. Fee Sotheby’s International Realty in Rye, N.Y.
+“You never know what may come back to bite you,” says Linda Darer, a sales associate with Julia B. Fee Sotheby’s International Realty in Rye, N.Y.
 Such records came in handy when Darer worked with a divorcing couple who was selling their home.
 The husband, who had moved out of the $2 million home in Westchester County, accused his wife—and, by extension, Darer—of being unreasonable and rejecting offers because she didn’t really want to sell.
 He sought legal avenues as part of the divorce proceedings to force her to accept an offer.

 The wife’s attorney asked Darer, who kept written records of every offer and counteroffer in the transaction, to furnish the information for the divorce case.
 The judge, after reviewing the records, determined that the wife was seriously entertaining and countering offers.